-This one Native American craft will be very popular with the boys!
-It involves using a craft stick (you do have a huge box of these, don’t you?), dental floss and q-tips to make a miniature bow and arrows set!
+This one Native American craft will be very popular with the Scouts!
+It involves using a craft stick (you do have a huge box of these, don't you?), dental floss and q-tips to make a miniature bow and arrows set!
 And it actually works.
-After the boys have made the craft, they can shoot the arrows at targets.
+After the Scouts have made the craft, they can shoot the arrows at targets.

 Housing and Shelter

 The first American Indian shelter that many of us think about is a teepee.
-This is a great teepee craft for younger boys: Paper Bag Teepee.
+This is a great teepee craft for younger Scouts: Paper Bag Teepee.
 For our older Cub Scouts, check these out: Cereal Box Teepee and Burlap Fabric Teepee.

 I found this fun Native American dice game.
 The instructions on the Mountain Pulse website are a bit involved, but you could simplify them.
 Using undecorated sticks would save time.
 But if your Bears have earned their Whittling Chip, this would be a great way to practice their whittling skills.

 I hope this gives you some great ideas to use so that your Cub Scouts can complete their Native American adventure.
 I would love to hear about your activities, so share them in a comment below.

 Yours in Scouting,